softcomui/sfc/_careers/engineering/backend-lagos.md

     ### Years of Experience
     < 4 years for Senior Backend Developers
     < a year for junior level backend developers

+    To apply, kindly send an email to people@softcom.ng
 ---